etwhook/IoMon/README.md

 ## Technical Explanation

-Alot of applications nowadays will check if a specific file in a specific directory exists, Whether that be a configuration file or an executable file or a **DLL** file, These checks are done by using **CreateFileA** / **CreateFileW** which all come down to the NTAPI function of **NtCreateFile**, IoMon will hook NtCreateFile and check for file names ending with **.dll**, Then will show you the file's **IoStatus->Information** which indicates if the file exists or does not exist, Consult the **MSDN** documentation for more information about **NtCreateFile**.
+Alot of applications nowadays will check if a specific file in a specific directory exists, Whether that be a configuration file or an executable file or a **DLL** file, These checks are done by using **CreateFileA** / **CreateFileW** which all come down to the NTAPI function of **NtCreateFile**, IoMon will hook NtCreateFile and check for file names ending with **.dll**, Then will show you the file's **IoStatusBlock->Information** which indicates if the file exists or does not exist, Consult the **MSDN** documentation for more information about **NtCreateFile**.

 ## Resources